Festive White Chocolate Fudge

 The high percentage of sugar inhibits bacteria, so fudge will last a long time.
 It’s good for about two weeks in an airtight container at room temperature, a month in the refrigerator, and 3 or more months in the freezer.

 Yes, fudge freezes well.
-Just make sure it's wrapped well so it doesn't dehydrate.
-If you freeze before cutting into squares, it will fare better in the freezer.
-Defrost in the refrigerator before serving.
+Just make sure it’s wrapped well so it doesn’t dehydrate.
+If you freeze it before cutting it into squares, it will fare better in the freezer.
+Defrost in the refrigerator before serving

 This fun, festive Christmas fudge is super easy to make.
 Here are a few more of my favorite fudge recipes.